Ice hockey at the 1992 Winter Olympics

 The men's ice hockey tournament at the 1992 Winter Olympics in Albertville, France, was the 17th Olympic Championship.
 All the games were played at the Méribel Ice Palace in Méribel, about 45 km from host city Albertville.
 The competition, held from 9 to 23 February, was won by the Unified Team in its only appearance.
 The team was composed of some newly emerged nations from the former Soviet Union, which had dissolved just weeks before the Games began.
-Canada won the silver medal, its first hockey medal since 1968 and 11th Olympic ice hockey medal.
+Canada won the silver medal, its first hockey medal since 1968 and 11th Olympic ice hockey medal overall.